evannetwork/evannetwork.github.io/dapps/angular/hello-world.md

 `http://localhost:3000/#/dashboard.evan/favorites.evan`

 Replace `dashboard.evan/favorites.evan` with `dashboard.evan/helloworld.evan` or `helloworld.evan` to open your test application.
 You will see a simple application with two pages.
-At the end of this tutorial, we explain how you can deploy your application and add it to your dashboard via the favorites or also access it via `https://dashboard.evan.network`.
+In [this section](/dev/deploy), we explain how you can deploy your application and add it to your dashboard via the favorites or also access it via `https://dashboard.evan.network`.

 ## 3. The ÐApp structure
 In the ƉApp folder of each Lerna project are the individual ƉApps.
 You will find different projects for the different stages of the tutorial.
 In the first step, we will focus on the 'Hello World' project to explain the basics.